UdoGerhards/Nodejs-annotations/README.md

 ## Further documentation

-Please have a look at the provided [tests](https://github.com/UdoGerhards/DIAnnotations/tree/master/test) to see how to use the different annotations
+Please have a look at the provided [tests](https://github.com/UdoGerhards/DIAnnotations/tree/master/test) to see how to use the different annotations.